HoomKh/Expert-Chatbot/README.md

 # 🧠 Expert Chatbot

-A smart, multi-domain chatbot built with **LangChain**, **OpenAI GPT-4**, and **Streamlit**.
+A smart, memory-enabled multi-domain chatbot built with **LangChain**, **OpenAI GPT-4**, and **Streamlit**.
-It intelligently routes your question to the right expert — whether it's philosophy, biology, programming, or economics.
+It routes your question to the most relevant expert (e.g., biology, CS, medicine), keeps track of your conversation context with short-term memory, and remembers personal details using long-term memory — like your name, goals, or preferences.

 ![LangChain](https://img.shields.io/badge/langchain-v0.1.17-blue)
 ![Streamlit](https://img.shields.io/badge/streamlit-%F0%9F%A7%A1-red)